AnalyticAce/Quantitative-Finance/RSI_BOOM_SELL_STRATEGY/README.md

     CHAT_ID = "YOUR_CHAT_ID"
 ```

-Replace `"YOUR_TELEGRAM_API_KEY"` with the token you obtained from the BotFather, and `"YOUR_CHAT_ID"` (To find `"YOUR_CHAT_ID"` search for the "userinfobot" bot in the Telegram app and get the necessary informations using "/start") with your Telegram Chat ID.
+Replace `"YOUR_TELEGRAM_API_KEY"` with the token you obtained from the BotFather, and `"YOUR_CHAT_ID"` (To find `"YOUR_CHAT_ID"` search for the "userinfobot" bot in the Telegram app and get the necessary information using "/start") with your Telegram Chat ID.
 7. Save the changes to the `secret.py` file.

 After setting up the Telegram bot and updating the `secret.py` file with your API key and Chat ID, you can run the Maverick RSI Strategy with Telegram notifications as explained in the "Usage" section.